 Baldissera Pacchetti, M., S. Dessai, S. Bradley, D. A. Stainforth (2021).
 Assessing the quality of regional climate information.
 Bulletin of the American Meteorological Society. [open access]

-Baldissera Pacchetti, M. (online first).
+Baldissera Pacchetti, M. (2021).
 Structural uncertainty through the lens of model building.
 Synthese. [open access]

 Baldissera Pacchetti, M. (2018).
 A role for spatiotemporal scales in modeling.
 Studies in History and Philosophy of Science Part A, 67, 14-21. [sciencedirect]